 (8) Timetabled lectures conducted in equipped classrooms will be recorded and made available (All-In).
 This includes lectures given by guest lecturers, visiting speakers or anyone else who is invited by the lecturer to speak during a lecture.

 (9) Evidence of circumstances making the lecture inappropriate for capture must be provided in order to opt-out of this automatic recording (refer to Lecture Capture Procedure).

-(10) Authority to grant approval to opt-out of lecture recordings in University-managed lecture theatres is held by the Faculty Pro Vice-Chancellors.
+(10) Authority to grant approval to opt-out of lecture recordings in University-managed lecture theatres is held by the College Pro Vice-Chancellors.

 (11) The University will endeavour to make staff and students aware that a class is being recorded.